 So how does this all relate to this recipe?
 I used her vanilla ice cream recipe (and her awesome information on ice cream making) as the basis of this completely irresistible summer treat.

-We’ve got sweet and slightly tart fresh peaches, buttery crumble chunks, and a velvety, creamy vanilla ice cream with a touch of cinnamon.
-It’s all the best things about summer amplified.
+We've got sweet and slightly tart fresh peaches, buttery streusel topping, and a velvety, creamy vanilla ice cream with a touch of cinnamon.
+It's all the best things about summer amplified.
 And it is good.

 If you've never made ice cream before, if you've thought about how nice it would be to give it a try at least once, please, please, try this homemade peach crumble ice cream recipe.
 It is so worth it.
 You won't regret it.
 I promise.